MeriChrimmas/wd-Blizzard_Entertainment/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

+As the short description says, this is a seatwork for out coding class.
+For this one I am part of the group of students who are assigned to make a gaming company's website, I chose Blizzard Company.
+In addition to Css and HTMl, Bootstrap is added to this activity.

 Guiding Question:
 - What is the project
 - Whats the purpose